Muhammad-Sheraz-ds/Web-Development/HTML/READme.md

 # Comprehensive HTML Tutorial

-Welcome to the Comprehensive HTML Tutorial repository based on the lectures from W3Schools.
-This tutorial is designed to be a comprehensive and beginner-friendly resource for learning HTML (Hypertext Markup Language).
+Welcome to the Comprehensive HTML Tutorial repository, an extensive guide inspired by the lectures from W3Schools.
+This tutorial aims to provide a comprehensive and beginner-friendly resource for learning HTML (Hypertext Markup Language).
 HTML is the standard markup language used to create and design web pages.
-Whether you're a beginner looking to start your web development journey or someone looking to refresh their HTML skills, this tutorial is here to guide you.
+Whether you're a beginner embarking on your web development journey or someone looking to refine their HTML skills, this tutorial is crafted to guide you through the essentials and beyond.

 ## Table of Contents